Threonine: Stereoisomers

 Threonine is one of two proteinogenic amino acids with two stereogenic centers, the other being isoleucine.
 Threonine can exist in four possible stereoisomers with the following configurations: (2S,3R), (2R,3S), (2S,3S) and (2R,3R).
 However, the name L-threonine is used for one single stereoisomer, (2S,3R)-2-amino-3-hydroxybutanoic acid.
-The second stereoisomer (2S,3S), which is rarely present in nature, is called L-allothreonine.
-The two stereoisomers (2R,3S)- and (2R,3R)-2-amino-3-hydroxybutanoic acid are only of minor importance.
+The stereoisomer (2S,3S), which is rarely present in nature, is called L-allothreonine.

 Biosynthesis

 As an essential amino acid, threonine is not synthesized in humans, and needs to be present in proteins in the diet.
 Adult humans require about 20 mg/kg body weight/day.
 In plants and microorganisms, threonine is synthesized from aspartic acid via α-aspartyl-semialdehyde and homoserine.
 Homoserine undergoes O-phosphorylation; this phosphate ester undergoes hydrolysis concomitant with relocation of the OH group.
 Enzymes involved in a typical biosynthesis of threonine include: